alitarraf/lebdata/index.md

 - *Accessibility*: the data is free, open-source, public and available on virtually any platform and does not violate any privacy rules

-Besides its active involvement building a public database about Lebanon, LebData is also increasingly dedicated to:
+Besides its active involvement in building a public database about Lebanon, LebData is also increasingly dedicated to:

 - *disseminating knowledge*: LebData provides free, open-access training material on its [Resource page](/resources), and is planning to organize workshops about data and public governance.
 In addition LebData encourages its members to write [data driven articles](/blog).

-- *consulting on data governance*: LebData members support interested parties in data governance reforms through consultation with local and international experts
+- *consulting on data governance*: LebData members support interested parties in data governance reforms through consultation with local and international experts.